Lake Tahoe Nevada, USA Travel Guide

 Be aware of any negative impacts.
 Avoid activities that exploit community resources, wildlife, or people.

 Donate to worthy causes.
-If you wish to contribute, consider donating to local environmental conservation organizations.
+If you wish to contribute, consider donating to the region's environment conservation organizations.

 While not formal "community-based tourism" as found in some developing countries, supporting local businesses directly benefits the Tahoe community.